-7 Winter fitness tips
+7 winter fitness tips

-How to stay active in witner
+How to stay active this winter

 1. Find an indoor team sport

-“If there are team sports you want to try, or get back into, winter is the season to do it,” says Dr Baker.
-“Many indoor sports centres have netball, soccer and cricket with women’s, men’s and mixed teams.”
+“If there are team sports you want to try or get back into, winter is the season to do it,” says Dr Baker.
+“Many indoor sports centres have netball, soccer, and cricket with women’s, men’s and mixed teams.”

 Other good indoor options are dance classes or the gym.
 “Choosing an indoor activity eliminates one of the most common winter exercise excuses – the weather,” says Exercise Physiologist Neil Russell.
 To keep yourself accountable, he suggests taking up a 10 sessions class-pass at a gym or booking and paying for a trainer in advance.

 2. Mix up your routine

 If you’re struggling to crawl out of bed for your early morning walks, don’t force yourself – try something different.